What Goes Into an Appraisal?

 The Bottom Line

-Analyzing the data from all applicable approaches, the appraiser is then ready to state an estimated market value for the property at hand.
-The estimate of value at the bottom of the appraisal report is not necessarily the final sales price even though it is likely the best indication of what a property is worth.
-There are always mitigating factors such as the seller's desire to get out of the property, urgency or 'bidding wars' that may adjust the final price up or down.
-But the appraised value is often used as a guideline for lenders who don't want to loan a buyer more money than they could recover in the event they had to put the property on the market again.
-At the end of the day, an appraiser from RWA Appraisals will help you get the most fair and balanced property value, so you can make profitable real estate decisions.
+Combining information from all approaches, the appraiser is then ready to state an estimated market value for the subject property.
+Note: While this amount is probably the most accurate indication of what a property is worth, it may not be the price at which the property closes.
+Prices can always be driven up or down by extenuating circumstances like the motivation or urgency of a seller or 'bidding wars'.
+But the appraised value is often used as a guideline for lenders who don't want to loan a buyer more money than they could get back in case they had to sell the property again.
+Here's what it all boils down to, an appraiser from RWA Appraisals will help you get the most fair and balanced property value, so you can make profitable real estate decisions.